-In database system design and optimization, table design is a crucial task.
-A well-designed table not only ensures data integrity and consistency but also significantly improves query performance, storage efficiency, and system scalability.
-As data volume grows and query patterns become more complex, how to scientifically design tables, choose appropriate storage structures, and implement effective indexing strategies has become the core of database optimization.
+In the design and optimization of database systems, data table design is a crucial task.
+A well-designed table not only ensures data integrity and consistency but also significantly enhances query performance, storage efficiency, and system scalability.
+As data volumes grow and query patterns become more complex, how to scientifically design data tables, choose appropriate storage structures, and implement effective indexing strategies has become a core issue in database optimization.

-This topic will cover best practices for data table design, including selecting table storage formats, designing columnar tables without primary keys, partitioning strategies, primary key design, and indexing in HTAP scenarios.
+This topic will cover best practices for data table design, including the selection of storage formats, columnar storage for tables without a primary key, partitioning design, primary key design, and indexing strategies in HTAP scenarios.

-OceanBase Database supports storing table data in columnar format or in a redundant format that combines rowstore and columnar storage.
-You can choose an appropriate storage format based on your business scenarios.
+OceanBase Database supports columnar and hybrid storage for tables.
+You can choose a suitable storage format based on your business scenario.

-You can set the default storage format of tables in a tenant by using the default_table_store_format parameter.
+You can set the default table storage format at the tenant level by using the default_table_store_format parameter.

--- Set the default storage format of tables in the tenant to columnar storage.
+-- Set the default table storage format to columnar.

 ALTER SYSTEM SET default_table_store_format = "column";

--- Set the default storage format of tables in the tenant to redundant storage.
+-- Set the default table storage format to hybrid.

 ALTER SYSTEM SET default_table_store_format = "compound";

-The primary key is a core part of the table design in a relational database.
-In OceanBase Database, the primary key ensures the uniqueness of data.
-In addition, data is stored in the order of the primary key, which allows you to optimize the performance of range queries.
-Different primary key design schemes are applicable to different business scenarios.
+Primary key design is a core aspect of relational database table design in OceanBase Database.
+Primary keys ensure data uniqueness and, since data is sorted by primary keys, they can optimize the performance of range queries.
+Different primary key design schemes are suitable for different business scenarios.

-In a data warehouse or online analytical processing (OLAP) scenario, the amount of business data in the business data table is very large, and most queries involve only some columns.
-If the business has no special requirements, such as ensuring the uniqueness of data, avoiding duplicate writes, or performing transactional updates or inserts, creating a columnar storage table without a primary key is more efficient:
+In data warehouse or online analytical processing (OLAP) scenarios, business data tables often contain a large volume of data, and most queries involve only certain columns.
+If there are no special requirements for data uniqueness, avoiding duplicate writes, or the need for transactional updates or inserts, creating a columnar storage table without a primary key is more efficient:

 show parameters like "%store_format%";